Research Report · March 2026

 for tool, result in agent.steps():

-# End of session — get full audit certificate
+# End of session — get structural observation receipt

 Analyze Your Agent's Trajectories

-Upload a trajectory file and get a full 10-page forensic PDF report in under 3 minutes.
-Cryptographically signed.
+Upload a trajectory file and get an observation-only structural PDF report with cryptographic receipts.
 No prompts read.

 Questions? contact@caum.systems